 While you’ll often find egg drop soup on the menu at Chinese American restaurants it’s not as common to find it containing mushrooms.
-I came across the straw mushroom egg drop soup years back when out dining at Yangtze in Ottawa’s Chinatown.
+I came across the straw mushroom egg drop soup a few years back when out dining at Yangtze, a long established Chinese restaurant in Ottawa’s Chinatown.
 Since I rarely find straw mushrooms in my usual grocery store, I just use whatever mushrooms I have on hand when preparing this soup at home.
 If you’d like to experience the unique taste of the straw mushrooms, you’ll most likely have to make a trip to an Asian grocer to find them.

 Egg Drop Soup with Mushrooms